 Applications are not considered retrospectively and to allow the Trustees sufficient time to review a proposal, query, clarify and where necessary agree modifications before final agreement, please submit your application allowing two months between the deadline and the event itself.

-- a) CV of project proposer no more than 2 sides of A4.
+- a) CV of project proposer no more than two sides of A4.
 The proposer must be a single individual who will liaise with the Society on behalf of the project team

 - b) The aims of the project